LittleHeronCodes/LittleHeronCodes.github.io/_posts/2020-02-23-ggplot2-cheats.md

 [grid image]

-grid.arrange can also be used with `do.call` for a list of plots, useful when plots are created in a loop.
+`grid.arrange` can also be used with `do.call` for a list of plots, which is particularly useful when you have dozens of plots to create.

 ```r
 gpls <- list(p1,p2,p3,p4)